Showing all 15 results

 • EPDM: EPDM foam/sponge rubber has a broader operating temperature range of approximately -40°C to +150°C (-40°F to +302°F).

-• Polyurethane: Polyurethane foam/sponge rubber can have a working temperature range of -40°C to +80°C (-40°F to +176°F), depending on the specific formulation.
+• Polyurethane: Polyurethane foam/sponge rubber can have a working temperature range of -40°C to +80°C (-40°F to +176°F).
+It depends on the specific formulation.